 Companies must thoroughly evaluate compensation agreements, aside from commission arrangements, to determine if any revenue driven bonuses, stock compensation, or fringe benefits will be required to be capitalized.
 This can also span beyond the standard sales team to include members of management if compensation is structured around revenue.

-Additionally, determining the useful life can be a complex exercise, requiring much judgement.
+Additionally, determining the useful life can be a complex exercise, requiring much judgment.
 This may be especially difficult if there’s minimal historical customer turnover due to the nature of the business.

 For more information on how Topic 606 may affect your business, or if you’d like help implementing the standard, contact your Moss Adams professional.